JeremiJL/BYT/documentation/product_requirements.md

 ### How does a _moderator_ interact with the platform

-On Emptio we can distinguish three types of moderators:
+On Emptio we can distinguish two types of moderators:
 - _regular moderator_
-- _market moderator_
-- _advertising moderator_
+- _advertising support_

 Moderators fulfill a single, purpose on the platform — to block any content or entities that violate the platform's guidelines.